bradvin/social-share-urls/README.md

 # Social Share URLs

-This is intended to help you share your content on all the popular social networks.
+This is project is intended to help you integrate sharing on social media within your software.

 ![alt text](https://github.com/bradvin/social-share-urls/blob/master/images/sharelinks.jpg "ShareLinks Icons")